Tezeroth/TimedQuiz/README.md

   * When answer is clicked, the next question appears - done

-  * If the answer clicked was incorrect then subtract time from the clock - I didnt manage to work out how to deduct time from the time :( = yet
+  * If the answer clicked was incorrect then subtract time from the clock - I didnt manage to work out how to deduct time from the time :( - yet

 * The quiz should end when all questions are answered or the timer reaches 0. - done

   * When the game ends, it should display their score and give the user the ability to save their initials and their score - kind of done. can get it to store as a li item, but need to work out how store the scores on the high scores page.
 I will come back to this, I have spent to much time on it and might fall behind on other challenges.

+ THINGS THAT ANNOYED ME:

+- git hub folder names are case-sensitive. found out the hard way

   THINGS LEFT TO DO: